MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 - `( unix epoch::3/27/2022 10:30:45 AM` to convert the given time and date value into a Unix epoch timestamp.

+### Unit conversations

+> [!NOTE]
+> The Unit Converter plugin respects the number format settings of your system.
+Please be aware of the different decimal and thousand delimiters in different locals.
+>
+> The names and abbreviations of the units aren't localized yet.

+The Unit Converter plugin supports the following unit types:
+- Acceleration
+- Angle
+- Area
+- Duration
+- Energy
+- Information technology
+- Length
+- Mass
+- Power
+- Pressure
+- Speed
+- Temperature
+- Volume

 ### Folder search filters

-In the folder plugin you can filter the results by using some special characters.
+In the Folder plugin you can filter the results by using some special characters.

 | Character sequence | Result | Example
 | :- | :- | :- |